LittleRabbitHole/WikipediaLanguageCommunity/README.md

 # WikipediaLanguageCommunity
-Dataset host for the paper
+This repository includes all dataset used for the paper: Let’s work together!
+Wikipedia language communities' attempts to represent events worldwide